SESYNC-ci/sesync-ci.github.io/_drafts/rstata_vm_quickstart.md

 --------------------------

 The [RStata](https://cran.r-project.org/package=RStata) package
 facilitates sending input and receiving output from the Stata program.
 The package documentation describes communicating with Stata software installed on the same machine as R, but is conveniently written to also allow communication with a remote installation.
 The package require two pieces of user input: the "path" to the Stata executable and the Stata version number.
 From our RStudio server, these options should be set as follows.

     library(RStata)

-    options(RStata.StataPath='ssh stata.sesync.org /usr/local/stata14/stata')
+    options(RStata.StataPath='ssh -q stata.sesync.org /usr/local/stata15/stata')
-    options(RStata.StataVersion=14)
+    options(RStata.StataVersion=15)

 To confirm that the options are correctly set, use the `stata` function to send the one-line command requesting Stata to print its version: